Htk711/teen-stock-screener/README.md

 ## Why I built this

 Financial literacy is a gap that hurts young people most.
-This tool is part of a broader mission — [Cents & Sense](https://github.com), a free virtual financial literacy program I co-founded for middle and high schoolers.
+This tool is part of a broader mission: to instill necessary financial literacy in teenagers.
 The screener gives teens a hands-on way to explore the market using companies they already know.

 ## Tech stack